GeoffCox/sterling-svelte/src/routes/(app)/topics/architecture/+page.md

 For these reasons, sterling-svelte components do not apply any style by default.

 A separate set of `sterling` CSS styles is provided.
-See the Design topic for details.
+See the [Sterling Theme](/topics/theme) topic for details.

-## Support variant styles

-Each component exports a `variant` string property.
-This string is appended to the component class name at the root of the component.
-You can specify additional CSS classes for style components.

-The `sterling` theme provides different preset variants per component.
-The component documentation describes the different presets.

-Some examples:

-- setting the variant to `colorful` will apply vivid colors rather than neutral colors to most components.
-- setting the Button's variant to `capsule secondary` will both round the ends of the button and deemphasize the button by showing only the border outline in the default state.
-- setting the Input's variant to `composed` will remove borders and background and turn off focus, outline, and disabled indicators.
-This is useful when the Input is within a container that will handle focus and disabled state itself.

 ## Forward HTML element props